-Cascade Eye & Skin Centers Skin cancer is the abnormal growth of skin cells, most commonly caused by harmful UV radiation from the sun or tanning beds.
-Skin cancer can look like a nodule, rash or irregular-shaped patch or mole on the skin.
+Skin cancer is the abnormal growth of skin cells, most commonly caused by harmful UV radiation from the sun or tanning beds.
+It can look like a nodule, rash or irregular-shaped patch or mole on the skin.
 These areas may be raised, ooze or bleed easily.
+Luckily, this condition is highly treatable through a range of advanced skin cancer treatments.

 Three Most Common Types of Skin Cancer